-The news this week from Uvalde, TX is the latest in a series of traumatic events which may be impacting the mental health of many of us – including military children.
+The news of another school shooting may be impacting the mental health of many of us – including military children.
 CVN recently developed mental health tips and guidance, and these resources may be especially helpful in talking with children this week.
-As always, our 21 Cohen Clinics stand ready to help military families in our communities.
+As always, our 22 Cohen Clinics stand ready to help military families in our communities.

 Bobbi Pate, LCMHC, RPT, a clinician with The Steven A. Cohen Military Family Clinic at Hope for The Warriors offered five tips in April to help support kids’ mental health, including: